jsenv/core/readme.md

 npm create jsenv@latest
 ```

+This command prompts to choose a demo from a list.
-These demos are showing how jsenv can be integrated with preconfigured scripts such as:
+Each demo contains preconfigured scripts such as:

 - `npm run dev`: starts a dev server with autoreload.
 - `npm run test`: execute test files on browsers(s) and/or Node.js.
 - `npm run build`: generate files optimized for production.

 > **Info**
 > Executing "npm install" in web demos can take time.
-It is because in these demos tests are runned in headless browsers that needs to be installed.
+> It is because in these demos tests are runned in headless browsers that needs to be installed first.

 See also [packages/create-jsenv](./packages/create-jsenv).